BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 place.

-This mod overwrites/disables much of the functionality in my own "Better Loot" mod, though theoretically nothing should break if you have both (so long as this mod appears later in your patch file).
+This mod overwrites/disables much of the functionality in my own "Better Loot" mod, though it's designed to work fine with both enabled (so long as this mod appears later in your patch file).
+The "Better Loot" improvements to Class Mods, Grenades, Relics, etc, should help out against the increased enemy difficulty here, in fact.

+My own "Early Bloomer" mod will unlock all gear from the beginning of the game, so enable that if you want early-game bandits to have the best gear possible.
+Note that Better Loot already includes Early Bloomer, so if you're running Better Loot, you wouldn't have to bother.

 Mod Construction / Implementation Details
 -----------------------------------------